Alcohol and liver disease

 Excessive drinking can make your liver get fat – reducing your consumption can help it return to its normal size

-Drink more than eight units a day (four pints of 4% lager) if you’re a man and over five units a day (a couple of 175ml glasses of wine) if you’re a woman, for two or three weeks and you’re likely to develop something called “fatty liver’ (7).
+Drink more than eight units a day (four pints of 4% lager), for two or three weeks and you’re likely to develop something called 'fatty liver’ (8).

 The liver turns glucose into fat which it sends round the body to store for use when we need it.
 Alcohol affects the way the liver handles fat so your liver cells get stuffed full of it.

 If this happens, you may feel a vague discomfort in your abdomen because your liver is swollen.
 You might also feel sick and lose your appetite.
 A blood test may be able to show if you have fatty liver.